 Another change a few years ago was the addition of a homebrew vertical antenna.
 I removed my 30 meter sloping dipole off the tower and replaced it with a ground mounted quarter wave vertical.
 Despite only having four radials, my first contact was with P29NI on Papua New Guinea.
 The DX operator was on Nuguria Island (OC-257).
 Since this contact, I have doubled the number of radials and hope to add more in the future.

-The picture of the shack shows my Kenwood TS-570D, Kenwood TM-261A, MFJ-989D antenna tuner, Ameritron AL-80B amplifier and a Uniden HomePatrol-1 scanner.
+The first picture of the shack shows my Kenwood TS-590SG, Uniden BCD536HP, and a Kenwood TM-261A.
 I turn the antennas with a Yaesu G-450A rotor and switch antennas via an Ameritron RCS-4 switch box.

 73 de KG2S!